jasononeil/hxpushstate/README.md

 This is a haxe library wrapping the basic Pushstate functionality for Javascript.
 It allows you to update the contents of the page, in an AJAX like way, while still updating the browser's history - so Forward, Back and Bookmark continue to function normally.

-The aim of this library is to give Haxe/JS very simple access to the underlying browser functionality, and to help with some very basic use-cases.
+The aim of this library is to give Haxe/JS very simple access to the underlying browser functionality, and to help with some common use-cases.

 We do not try to provide a fallback for older browsers currently.